danlabici/taskcluster-worker-checker/README.md

 Servers that TC knows of: 195
 Total of missing server : 0
 ```
+Also, if you want to generate for all machines you can run:

+`python3 client.py -w win && python3 client.py -w linux && python3 client.py -w osx`

+or verbose (Attention, this will generate a lot of output):

+`python3 client.py -w win -v True && python3 client.py -w linux -v True && python3 client.py -w osx -v True`

+At the moment we are looking forward into adding an `-a` argument to generate the report for all machines, but until then, we are kindly suggesting using the above commands.

 ## How does it work?
 1) Script will ask the user which worker-type he's interested into.
 Via run arguments.